Here's Why You Keep Having The Same Dream About The Same Person Over And Over

 When you wake up from a dream that feels strange or disturbing, put your head back down, and finish it off in an unexpected and positive way.
 Choose a new ending, and try to imagine things when you're heading to sleep at night that are immensely pleasurable to you.

-Elite Daily also spoke with dream counselor and creative coach Laurel Clark, who stresses the importance of being aware of and paying attention to your dreams.
+Elite Daily also spoke with Laurel Clark, adream counselor and creative coach, who stresses the importance of being aware of and paying attention to your dreams.

 She shares the way she has learned to think about dreams: